- Epileptic Trees: Her son at the end of the series is Tim's due to his black hair. Heck, some even speculate it might be Damian's!

-Replacement Scrappy: While this largely faded over time, her replacing Cass was not well-received at first, since Cass had already ate it due to Adam Beechen royally screwing up her character.
+- Replacement Scrappy: While this largely faded over time, her replacing Cass was not well-received at first, since Cass had already ate it due to Adam Beechen royally screwing up her character.
 The sole good thing to come from that was that Bruce Wayne adopted her...
 Then apparently died in Final Crisis, and Cass was Put on a Bus.
 While Stephanie is popular among Cassandra Cain fans, the way she was replaced did not endear her to many of Cass' fans (it was eventually retconned that Cass was told to give up the Batgirl identity), especially due to the fact that DC replaced one of the few Asian superheroes with their own ongoing with a White, blonde, blue-eyed successor.

-Win The Crowd: Started off strong and kept going from there.
-The trades are still often bought at stores and fans are still itching for Steph to return and overjoyed when she did.
+- Win the Crowd: Started off strong and kept going from there.
+The trades are still often bought at stores and fans were itching for Steph to return and overjoyed when she did.